Best portable blender 2024: expert-tested and travel-friendly

 How to choose a portable blender

-Portable blenders (also known as travel or personal blenders) are typically designed to make smoothies directly into travel mugs.
+Portable blenders (also known as travel blenders) are typically designed to make smoothies directly into cordless bottles.
 They’re built for quick, grab-and-go operation, and are designed to be easier and quicker to use than their full-sized models.

-There are lots of different models and no right choice, as it depends on how you want to use the blender.
-If you travel a lot and want a blender that you can throw in your luggage, then size is all-important.
-Look for a smaller, lighter blender, even if you have to compromise on a smaller travel mug as a result.
+Size: If you travel a lot and want a blender that you can throw in your luggage, then size is all-important.
+Look for a smaller, lighter and cordless blender, even if you have to compromise on a smaller travel mug as a result.

-Smaller blenders tend to have lower-powered motors, so will work well with soft fruits and for making most smoothies, but you’ll find they struggle with (or can’t handle) ice or frozen ingredients.
+Smoothies or dips?
+Smaller blenders tend to have lower-powered motors, so will work well with soft fruits and for making most smoothies, but you’ll find they struggle with (or can’t handle) nuts, ice or frozen ingredients.
+Countertop models with large motors should perform well across the board.

 FAQs